Call and Put Options: Meaning, Types, Difference & Examples

 Put Option

-Now, let’s have a look at some of the important parameters that you must understand before taking a call or put position.
+Now, let’s look at some of the important terms that you must understand before taking a call or put position.

 • OTM (Out-of-The-Money)